maarten-pennings/Tapuino/assembly/readme.md

 I uploaded the I2C scanner example from the Arduino IDE, and did not see any device on the I2C bus.
 Attached a logic analyzer, did see the I2C traffic, but the slicer in the logic analyzer did not.

-I swapped the SCL and SDA lines on the Arduino.
+Turned out, I swapped the SCL and SDA pins on the Arduino.
 I patched this by swapping the SDA and SCL line towards the LCD; that was relatively straightforward to do, because it is connected with a pin header.